MattWalton12/NightDL/README.md

 NightDL
 =======

-A simple node application for schedualing downloads, for the bandwidth impaired
+A simple node application for scheduling downloads, for the bandwidth impaired